Anubhavjain16/ETL_Weather_Airflow_dag/README.md

-# ⛅ ETL Weather Data Pipeline
+# ⛅ Automated Weather Data Pipeline with Airflow

 ## 📌 Project Overview
 This project is an **ETL (Extract, Transform, Load) pipeline** built using **Apache Airflow** to fetch real-time weather data from the Open-Meteo API, process it, and store it in a **PostgreSQL database**.
 The pipeline is fully automated and scheduled to run **daily**.